-Some departments and schools require auditors to obtain approval in order to audit a class.
-Please review Auditing Guidelines by School for more information.
+Departments and schools require auditors to obtain approval in order to audit a class.
 This is to ensure that professors can accommodate auditors and that the professor is aware of the auditor's enrollment.
-Even if your class does not require approval, it is recommended that you contact the professor to introduce yourself and inform the professor of your intentions before the class begins.
+Once you are enrolled in a course, it is recommended that you contact the professor again to confirm your enrollment.

 Unfortunately, the professor will not always give approval for auditors to enroll in their class.
 In this case, we suggest selecting another course section or a different course.

-Auditors are eligible to receive a 100% refund until close of business on the given registration deadline date for the semester.
+Auditors are eligible to receive a 100% refund until close of business on the given refund deadline date for the semester.

 Note: If you decide to drop a class, you must notify the professor and Office of Alumni Relations at email@example.com in order to receive a refund.
-No refunds will be offered after the course drop deadline for the semester.
+No refunds will be offered after the refund deadline for the semester.